raniamarhoni/GuessTheFlagGame/README.md

 access an array from another to make it easier i combined the 2 functions together as there wasn't a need to seperate it.

+When I got family members to test the game someone told me the same country came twice in the options.
+To double check this I changed the length to 10 on the array instead of the countrylist length and saw it happen.
+Then I doubled checked the same flag comes up twice which it didn't so it passed.
+To check the same options won't come up twice I made sure the first question can only have 6,7,8,9 in the array as the only options.
+I saw the other options wasn't been stored in the OtherFlagOptions array so the array was always empty therfor the same option will come up twice.
+I therfor made sure it will be pushed in the array and checked which then passed the test.

 ## Deployment

 ## Credits